darklaunch/darklaunch.com/blog/2009/05/30/php-implode-with-key-implode-array-with-key-and-value.md

 anonymous &ndash; Nov 7, 2013<div>

 This is exactly what I was looking for!
 Thanks for sharing.
-I changed the inglue from , to =&gt;.
+I changed the inglue from , to =>.
 Makes more sense to me.

 </div></div></li><li><div>